Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • where there is an overriding public interest to prevent abuse or serious harm to others

-When a complaint is brought to us, we contact the service provider and make them aware that a complaint has been filed against them.
-The personal details of the complainant are shared during this initial process.
+When a complaint is brought to us, we contact the service provider and make them aware that a complaint has been referred to us about them.
+We share the personal details of the person making the complaint with them as part of this initial process.

 Occasionally we may decide not to share evidence that we have relied on.
 This may include circumstances where: